-Based on the positive results of our postcoital test (PCT) clinical trial of Ovaprene, topline data from which was announced in November 2019, and with the support of Bayer under the commercial license agreement we executed in January 2020 (discussed below under "Recent Events"), we are conducting activities to support submission of an Investigational Device Exemption application, or IDE, to the FDA for a pivotal clinical study of Ovaprene.
+Based on the positive results of our postcoital test (PCT) clinical trial of Ovaprene, topline data from which was announced in November 2019, and with the support of Bayer under the commercial license agreement we executed in January 2020, we are conducting activities to support submission of an Investigational Device Exemption application, or IDE, to the FDA for a pivotal clinical study of Ovaprene.
 We are designing that study to evaluate the safety and efficacy of Ovaprene to prevent pregnancy when used over a period of 12 months by approximately 250 women and will seek to confirm alignment with the FDA on the study's design prior to commencement.
-In light of disruptions resulting from the COVID-19 pandemic and prioritization of non-clinical activities that can be efficiently advanced in the COVID-19 environment, we no longer plan to commence the study in 2020.
-However, we expect the development activities we are conducting, and plan to conduct, in the interim will continue to advance this program and we continue to expect to report topline data for the planned pivotal clinical study of Ovaprene by year-end 2022.
+We are conducting development activities prior to commencement of the planned pivotal study of Ovaprene that we believe will continue to advance this program and enable us to report topline data for the pivotal clinical study by year-end 2022.
 If successful, we expect the study's data to support a premarket approval, or PMA, submission to the FDA, as well as marketing approvals of Ovaprene in Europe and other countries worldwide.